State and Backends

 $ pulumi login https://pulumi.acmecorp.com

-To use the filesystem backend instead, simply pass the
+To use the filesystem backend to store your checkpoint files locally on your machine, pass the

---local flag when
+--local flag when logging in:

 $ pulumi login --local

-You should see
+You will see

-Logged into <my-machine> as <my-user> (file://~) as a result
+Logged into <my-machine> as <my-user> (file://~) as a result where

 file://<path> URL instead, where

-directory where checkpoint files will get stored.
-For instance, to store
+<path> is the full path to the target directory where state files will be stored.
+For instance, to store state underneath

 $ pulumi login file:///app/data